NICEST: Noisy Label Correction and Training for Robust Scene Graph Generation: NICE: NoIsy label CorrEction

-\textbf{Calculation of Predicate Score.} However, the raw predicate labels are not always most satisfactory.
-For example in Fig.~\ref{fig:example_nice}, $\langle$\texttt{boy}-\texttt{near}-\texttt{pizza}$\rangle$ is mistakenly changed to $\langle$\texttt{boy}-\texttt{eating}-\texttt{pizza}$\rangle$.
-To ensure the robustness of training, we propose a scoring function, which takes the distances of triplet in weighted KNN as the confidence of the labels, and fuse the raw predicate label $r^{raw}$ with the original predicate label $r^{ori}$ to obtain a new soft label.
-The score of the raw predicate label $s^{raw}$, and the score of the original predicate label $s^{ori}$ in soft labels are calculated as:
+\textbf{Calculation of Predicate Score.} However, the raw predicate labels are not always ``perfect''.
+For example, in Fig.~\ref{fig:example_nice}, $\langle$\texttt{boy}-\texttt{near}-\texttt{pizza}$\rangle$ is mistakenly changed to $\langle$\texttt{boy}-\texttt{eating}-\texttt{pizza}$\rangle$.
+To ensure the robustness of training, we propose a scoring function \shr{that considers the distances of triplets in weighted KNN as the confidence of the labels and fuses} the raw predicate label $r^{raw}$ with the original predicate label $r^{ori}$ to obtain a new soft label.
+The \shr{scores} of the raw predicate label $s^{raw}$ and the original predicate label $s^{ori}$ in soft labels are calculated as follows:

 where $w^{raw}$ and $w^{ori}$ represent the weights of the raw predicate and the original predicate in KNN, respectively.